G

 Work Breakdown Structure (WBS): What It Is, What It Is Not, and How It Is Used

 A Work Breakdown Structure (WBS) is a hierarchical breakdown of total project scope into smaller, manageable parts.
-It is mainly a scope and control structure, not the same as an activity code, cost code, or material code.
-Although the concept sounds simple, WBS is often misunderstood in real projects, where teams may confuse it with schedule groupings, trade codes, ERP budget structures, or detailed execution logic.
-That confusion matters because each of these systems serves a different purpose.
-This article explains what a WBS really is, what it is not, how to create one, how it is used in master and detailed programmes, how it relates to contractual scheduling, and why it should usually be linked to budget items rather than forced directly into ERP transactions.
+It is mainly a scope and control structure, not the same as an activity code, cost code, BOQ, or material code.
+Although the idea sounds simple, WBS is often misunderstood in real projects because people use the term to refer to schedule groupings, trade breakdowns, budget structures, or ERP coding.
+This guide explains what a WBS really is, what it is not, how to create one, how it connects to planning and cost estimation, how it appears in master and detailed programmes, and why it should usually be linked to budget items rather than forced directly into ERP transactions.

 What Is a Work Breakdown Structure (WBS)?